christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 conservation contexts as: Harold Cohen, *AARON KCAT,* 2001.[^whitney]

-Cohen called this "a new public phase" and "a new life on the web" for AARON, and was amazed that the software was receiving hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.
+Cohen called this "a new public phase" and "a new life on the web" for AARON, anas it was receiving hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.